IBM/ce-cns/documentation/inspect-the-project.md

 ### Step 2: Select `Overview`

-In the following image you see:
+In the following image, you see:

-1. The summary containing the Applications, Jobs, Image builds, Registry access, Secrets and Configmaps.
+The summary contains the Applications, Jobs, Image builds, Registry access, Secrets and Configmaps.
 In our case only the four applications are relevant.
-2. The currenly usage of our application.
+2. The current usage of our application.

 ![](images/cns-ce-inspect-project-01.png)